 By the summer of 1992 I had decided I really needed an upgrade.

-By this point there was no Atari dealer in Maine, so I was again going to have to purchase something
+Unfortunately there was no Atari dealers left in Maine, so I was again going to have to purchase something

 So at the end of August in 1992 I ordered a 2MB 1040STe for $469.
 I figured I’d be able to sell my current 1040ST for at least $200 to help offset the cost.